Free Shipping on orders over $69

 Benefits:

-- Enticing, even for the pickiest eaters
+• Entices even the pickiest eaters with savory flavors

 Treat your furry friend to the delightful Pure Shreds experience from KOHA